In this FDD Talk post, you’ll learn the following:

 - Net Change: +1

-- As of December 31, 2018, there were 20 Cheba Hut Businesses in operation.
-Eighteen of these businesses were open the full calendar year in 2018.
-Of these locations, six are owned by Cheba Hut’s affiliates (“Affiliate Locations”) and 12 are owned by franchisees (“Franchised Locations”).
+- As of the December 31, 2019, there were 15 Cheba Hut Businesses owned by Cheba Hut’s affiliates (“Affiliate Locations”) and 14 Cheba Hut Businesses owned by franchisees (“Franchised Locations”).